Do you really have to choose between a chinchilla and sleep?

 Keeping your chinchilla in your bedroom is not a good idea.
 Unless you are not a fan of sleep.
 Trust me, I did this when I first got my chin.
 Big mistake.

 Having the cage in a room where you don’t sleep that’s not too hot and not too cold is the best plan of action.

 Some chinchilla cages are more suitable than others.
 This has to do with size and what you can do with the cage after purchasing it.

 However, a few other cages also allow for fleece liner upgrades.
-I love these cages because half the noise a chinchilla will make at night is simply the sound of bouncing around inside the cage.
+I love these cages because half of the noise a chinchilla makes at night is simply the sound of it bouncing around inside the cage.

 Especially compared to other options such as wire bottom cages.

-However, with these cages, you can purchase chinchilla safe fleece liners to place on your plastic trays.
+With the cages I recommend, you can purchase chinchilla safe fleece liners to place on your plastic trays.

 Not to mention, it’s extremely easy to clean and helps your weekly cage cleanings go much faster and smoother.

-Tip #3- Allow Your Chinchilla Out for Playtime Once A Day
+Tip #3: Allow Your Chinchilla Out For Playtime Once A Day

-This is by no means is a requirement, but I would consider it the ethical approach to owning a chinchilla.
+This is by no means a requirement, but I would consider it the ethical approach to owning a chinchilla.

 Envision owning a chinchilla like owning a dog.
 Can dogs get crazy sometimes and act up or misbehave inside the home?

 The final tip I have for you is to simply understand that your chinchilla getting a bit crazy at these specific times of the day is completely normal.

 It shouldn’t bother you nor steer you towards not wanting to adopt a chinchilla.
 Embrace it and roll with it.

 Owning a chinchilla is awesome from just about every angle imaginable.
 If they want to make a bit of noise at night, it’s not a deal-breaker by any means.
 It is something to expect with these pets.
 It is what they do.

 As stated several times in this post, chinchillas can be noisy at night.
 But you likely won’t notice this much if you follow the tips laid out for you in this post.

 Chinchillas are not hard to take care of.
 Some noise from time to time is simply part of the journey.